sphinx-contrib/pecanwsme/announce.rst

 What's New?
 ===========

-* Add support for Sphinx 2.0
+* Fix compatibility with Python 3.11
-* Logs are moved to debug level to reduce noisiness of output
+* Remove support for Python < 3.8